Duration

 17.30/18.00 hrs: Transfer by sprinter vehicle to the hotel.

-Scenery: Attractive mountain scenery between Guanajuato and Dolores Hidalgo.
+Scenery: Beautiful mountain landscapes along the route between Guanajuato and Dolores Hidalgo.